axtend/axtend/README.md

 ## Chain IDs

 The Ethereum specification described a numeric Chain Id.
-The Moonbeam mainnet Chain Id will be 1284 because it takes 1284 milliseconds for a moonbeam to reach Earth.
+The Moonbeam mainnet Chain Id will be 1284 because it takes 1284 milliseconds for a axtend to reach Earth.

 Moonbeam nodes support multiple public chains and testnets, with the following Chain Ids.